Nethercutt Collection

+From 1971 to 1994, the collection's San Sylmar penthouse tower was one of J.B.
+Nethercutt's private estates, serving dual purpose of a museum when he wasn't present, in which it was one of the largest houses in the United States at 60,000 sqft.
+In 2000, the collection expanded with The Nethercutt Museum, a 40,000 sqft self-guided museum building.

-The museum also houses collections of mechanical musical instruments, including orchestrions, player pianos, music boxes, antique furniture, and an automotive research library.
-Another unique piece in the collection is the Canadian Pacific Railway's famous Royal Hudson steam locomotive No. 2839 built in 1937.
+The museum also houses collections of mechanical musical instruments, including orchestrions, player pianos, music boxes, antique furniture, watches, and an automotive research library.
+Another rare piece in the collection is the Canadian Pacific Railway's famous Royal Hudson steam locomotive No. 2839 built in 1937.
 The semi-streamlined Royal Hudson steam locomotive is one of four that survive today.

-The Collection is considered as one of the greatest teams of all time in Concours d'Elegance competitions and car shows with its world-class restoration shop, holding the most Concours titles of any competitor worldwide including a record six Best of Show victories at Pebble Beach.
+The Nethercutt Collection is considered as one of the greatest teams of all time in Concours d'Elegance competitions and car shows with its world-class restoration and detailing shop, holding the most Concours titles of any competitor worldwide including a record six Best of Show victories at Pebble Beach.

 History

 In 1956 J.B.
 Nethercutt (1913–2004), the co-founder of Merle Norman Cosmetics, purchased two cars: a 1936 Duesenberg Convertible Roadster and a 1930 DuPont Town Car, needing refurbishing.
 The DuPont restoration, which Nethercutt thought would take a few weeks, instead took 18 months and over $65,000.
 By 1958, his rebuilt project claimed its first prize — the coveted “Best of Show” award at the prestigious Pebble Beach Concours d'Elegance in California.
 Over the next decade he would purchase several other antique automobiles and restore them.